Of a world I never saw and only imagined,

 while my hometown was short, fat casas

-painted obscenely
+painted obscenely,

-bright floral.
+screaming in bright floral.

-San Franscisco was elegance, education
+San Francisco was elegance, education

 and art exhibits by fine capitalists whom I did not believe in.